felipezxkq/Pudu/README.md

 5. Users can search products using the scanner or the search bar.
 6. Product information is displayed.
 7. Users can share the product data in social media together with inputs/comments of their own.
-8. Users can track their fitness/environmental goals.
+8. Users can track their fitness and environmental goals.
 9. Users can track their diets, log their daily intakes.

 ## Project roadmap